ulisesojeda/gitreplay/README.md

-Replay your latest git add/commit/push commands
+## Replay your latest git commit with the current changes and push it to the remote branch.

-## Support for Unix-like systems
+### Support for Unix-like systems
-## Supported shells: bash, zsh
+### Supported shells: bash, zsh